-BENOIT™ is successfully used by research professionals from around the world.
+BENOIT™ and BENOIT for Matlab are successfully used by research professionals from around the world.
 More than 300 universities worldwide use BENOIT as a standard tool for their fractal analysis needs.

 Fractal Dimension calculation methods for self-similar patterns Hurst Exponent calculation and Fractal Dimension calculation methods for self-affine traces Methods for estimation of Fractal Dimension of size-frequency data